yassouali/fast.ai_notes/intro_to_ML/lecture1.md

 ```
 - Pandas then will automatically creates a list of categories (in `df.column.cat.categories`, and their decimal codes in `df.column.cat.codes`)

-- An additionnal pre-processing step, is processing missig values (NULL), so for each column, if there is NULL values (`pd.isnull(col).sum` > 0), we create a new column with the same name and null added in the end, and the NULL calues have 1, and the other are zeros (`pd.isnull(col)`), now for the original column, we replace the NULL values by the median of the column `df[name] = col.fillna(col.median())`.
+- An additional pre-processing step, is processing missig values (NULL), so for each column, if there is NULL values (`pd.isnull(col).sum` > 0), we create a new column with the same name and null added in the end, and the NULL calues have 1, and the other are zeros (`pd.isnull(col)`), now for the original column, we replace the NULL values by the median of the column `df[name] = col.fillna(col.median())`.
 This is only done for numerical columns, pandas automaticlly handels categorical data (converted strings in our case), but the NULL in this case equals -1, so we add one to all the columns (`if not is_numerical_dtype(col)`)

 **Feather format**: Reading CSV takes about 10 seconds, and processing takes another 10 seconds, so if we do not want to wait again, it is a good idea to save them.
 Here we will save it in a feather format where we save the preprocessed data directely to disk in exactly the same basic format that it is in RAM.
 This is by far the fastest way to save something, and also to read it back.
 Feather format is becoming standard in not only Pandas but in Java, Apache Spark, etc.